-Isos Complete Support Limited, who are responsible for managing our properties and providing other services on our behalf, have access to the information we hold about you to allow them to provide these services on our behalf and they share responsibility with us for making sure it’s handled fairly.
-We have a written Information Sharing Agreement with Isos Complete Support Limited to help us to do this.
+Isos Complete Support Limited (now Karbon Homes), who are responsible for managing our properties and providing other services on our behalf, have access to the information we hold about you to allow them to provide these services on our behalf and they share responsibility with us for making sure it’s handled fairly.
+We have a written Information Sharing Agreement with Isos Complete Support Limited (now Karbon Homes) to help us to do this.

 There are other types of information that apply in special cases, including:

 - Other agencies that may be helping you